 Make sure to hang clothes on hangers properly to keep them from falling off every time you’re going through your closet.
 Another way is to buy appropriate hangers with notches or those made for certain types of clothing.
 You can also organize them by color or whatever manner that works for you.
 Install hooks on the inside of the closet door for the bags, belts, and scarves.

 Maintaining a closet sounds easy, but most people find it hard to do.
 The most challenging part of keeping an organized wardrobe is not about creating an ordered system but maintaining a certain level of organization and cleanliness.

 After decluttering the wardrobe, you probably now have fewer clothes to keep track of, so it should be easier to keep the closet in great shape.
 The active force lies in you to maintain the newfound tidiness of your closet.

 You can start by doing a bit of organizing every time you take something out or in the wardrobe.
 But if you ripped several clothes from the hangers when looking for clothes and don’t have time to bring them back before going to work, that’s alright.
 You can still spend a few minutes putting back everything in order once you come home.

 Maintaining an organized wardrobe is a continuous process, but the suggestions above can prevent spending over 20 minutes organizing your clothes again.

 While organizing clothes may not bring you as much fun as other chores, a little cleaning and decluttering can go a long way.
-No one knows your wardrobe better than you do, so it’s important to play an active role in keeping your closet clean to improve your personal style and make the most of your outfits.
+No one knows your wardrobe better than you do, so it’s essential to play an active role in keeping your closet clean to improve your style and make the most of your outfits.